Book My Growth Assessment

 Hick's Law: The Mathematical Formula Behind 'I Need to Think About It'

 The most thorough consultation is not always the most effective one.
-When a clinician presents a patient with three material options, four payment structures, a dozen timelines, and a comprehensive menu of complementary procedures, the intention is to be helpful.
+Picture a clinician with a patient.
+They lay out three material options, four payment plans, a dozen timelines, and a long list of add-on procedures.
+The goal is to help.
 The effect is the opposite.
-The patient's brain, confronted with an overwhelming array of choices, does what it has evolved to do when faced with excessive complexity: it shuts down.
-This is not a failure of the patient's decision-making capacity.
-It is a mathematical certainty described by one of the most fundamental laws in information theory.
+The patient's brain faces too many choices at once.
+So it does what it evolved to do.
+It shuts down.
+This is not a flaw in the patient.
+It is a near certainty.
+One of the most basic laws in information theory explains why.

 The Science Behind Hick's Law